htong7/Facial_Recognition_and_Frame_Differencing/README.md

 ## Visualization

 The project includes visualization of the movement analysis results using matplotlib.
 The results are displayed as plots showing the movement per second and the moving average of the movement.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

-Feel free to customize this README file as per your project's specific requirements!